-- Differentiation is achieved by resource, task, support and outcome through teachers’ planning and during the delivery of the lesson.
+- Differentiation is achieved by resource, task, support and outcome through teachers’ delivery of the Charanga planning.

 - All pupils are encouraged to participate in and enjoy music lessons regardless of race, culture, gender, ability or physical limitations.
 A mutual respect and tolerance for all cultures will be promoted through the study of music.